Chapter 1: The Vitals of Data#

 ../_images/ch01_levels_of_measurement.png

 Fig. 2 Figure 1.2 The four levels of measurement as nested layers.
-Each level inherits all properties of those below it and adds exactly one new property.#
+Each level inherits all the properties of those below it and adds exactly one new mathematical property.#

 The diagnostic shortcut: If you can multiply two values and the result makes clinical sense (“this patient’s BP is twice normal”), the variable is ratio.
 If only subtraction is meaningful, it is interval.
 If the numbers are ranks with unequal gaps, it is ordinal.
 If the values are simply labels, it is nominal.